Sieluna/RTSRP/README.md

 **Scene file**: BackgroundTutorialScene

-In this tutorial, we will render a gradient background using Ray Tracing.
+In this section, we will render a gradient background using Ray Tracing.

 ### 2.1.
 Creating a RayTraceShader in Unity